The True Cost of Dying in the UK in 2026

 Consider direct cremation

-At around £1,500 on average, direct cremation saves £2,500-£3,900 compared to a traditional funeral.
+At a UK average of £1,628, direct cremation saves around £2,600 compared with a traditional attended cremation and around £3,800 compared with a traditional attended burial.
 You can still hold a meaningful memorial service at a later date, at a venue of your choice, at little or no cost.

 Do probate yourself